 Acerta was tasked with developing a machine learning model that could accurately estimate the maximum available friction between the vehicle’s tires and the road surface.
 The input data was generated by a vehicle driving with low to moderate acceleration and deceleration in primarily longitudinal directions.

 Working with low-excitation data such as this has traditionally been difficult since the indicators of surface friction are not usually recognized until just before a vehicle begins to slip.
 In other words, the model needed to recognize whether the electric vehicle was driving on wet asphalt or ice without any sudden changes in its speed.

 The OEM generated a training data set, in which a driver initiated rapid braking on each surface of the test track to determine the coefficient of friction between the tires and the road surface.
 Acerta then evaluated the resulting data and built a machine learning model to identify the transition points between different road surfaces in the data set.

 Next, Acerta’s data scientists selected several types of machine learning models—one incorporating proprietary algorithms—and tuned their parameters with feature engineering, continuously evaluating their performance on the training data.
-These were then tested on novel data for their speed and accuracy in detecting a change in road surface.
+The model was then tested on novel data for its speed and accuracy in detecting a change in road surface.